RGB color spaces: Definition

 The normal human eye contains three types of color-sensitive cone cells.
-Each cell is responsive to light of either long, medium, or short wavelengths, which we generally categorize as red, green, and blue.
+Each cell is responsive to light of either long, medium, or short wavelengths, which are generally categorized as red, green, and blue.
 Taken together, the responses of these cone cells are called the Tristimulus values, and the combination of their responses is processed into the psychological effect of color vision.

 RGB use in color space definitions employ primaries (and often a white point) based on the RGB color model, to map to real world color.
 Applying Grassmann's law of light additivity, the range of colors that can be produced are those enclosed within the triangle on the chromaticity diagram defined using the primaries as vertices.

 The primary colors are usually mapped to xyY chromaticity coordinates, though the uʹ,vʹ coordinates from the UCS chromaticity diagram may be used.
 Both xyY and uʹ,vʹ are derived from the CIE 1931 color space, a device independent space also known as XYZ which covers the full gamut of human-perceptible colors visible to the CIE 2° standard observer.